ohtenkay/aeon-demo/README.md

 # AEON Demo project

-This project showcases the use of PyO3 with Rust using Maturin.
-It uses algorithms from the AEON/Biodivine tool.
+This project showcases the use of PyO3 using Maturin.
+It uses algorithms from the AEON/Biodivine tool set.